codio-content/Crunch-Basics/.guides/content/A--B---C--b6a7.md

 Output the result to the display console.

-When you're done, press the button below.
+When you're done, run your program and then press the 'Check it' button to see if your solution is correct.

 {Check it!! | custom}(abc.crunch)